jochumdev/golxml/README.md

 * No namespace support
 * No "omitempty" support
-* Gokogiri does not compile with gccgo
+* Gokogiri does not compile with gccgo, see [issue 2313](http://code.google.com/p/go/issues/detail?id=2313)

 ### TODO list